ironkayman/RebisTheory/rebis_theory.md

 The only idea so far we have is the idea of juxtaposing the Sun, as luminite, to darkness, one referred by, supposedly, Sleeper: `HOLD DEARLY THIS FIRE IN YOU, FOR DARKNESS WILL CONSUME ALL THE NIGHT IF ITS STARS BEGIN TO FADE` ([Echo Stone: Royal Jelly Palace](https://wiki.spiralknights.com/Echo_Stone:_Royal_Jelly_Palace)).
 We will keep a more general __idea of Apocrean darkness possessing an eldritch nature__ in connection to the Sleeper in the [final analysis of the Swarm](#the-swarm).

-As for the shape of those writings, we will kee them in mind, specifically, their floral design for the analysis of [the Spirit Mother and Nature Sprites](#almire-and-spirit-mother).
+As for the shape of those writings, we will keep them in mind.
+Specifically their floral, nature-inspired design for the analysis of [the Spirit Mother and Nature Sprites](#almire-and-spirit-mother).

 #### Cradle Metaphysics